mantidproject/governance/governance.md

 Members must have the authority to discuss and agree the contributions to the Collaboration roadmap.

 **Responsibilities of all TWG Members.**
-(TODO: is it clear that this is subset of combined responsibilities with those stated to be true all WGs?)

-The Working Group members are responsible for:
+For general WP responsibilities see blah.
+Specific to TWG:

-* Providing and maintaining resourcing levels on agreed roadmap items.
+* Provide and maintain resourcing levels on agreed roadmap items.
-* Communicating progress to their local facility management.
-* Communicating benefits of collaborative roadmap items to their local facilities.
 * Communicating changes in priorities at local facilities which may affect the overall technical roadmap.
-* Attend and facilitate Developer Workshops.
+* Facilitate and attend Developer Workshops.
-* Encourage to attend User Meetings
+* Encouraged to attend User Meetings.

 **Responsibilities of the TWG Chair.**

-The TWG chair is responsible for:
 * Ensure the CCR gets discussed and updated at each TWG meeting.
 * The chair will act as “Lead Coordinator” of the overall direction and health of the CCR.
 This ensures decisions on significant technical issues will not get stalled.